Virtual Therapy vs. In-Person Therapy

 Cons of Online Therapy

-• Internet reliant: Video conferencing comes with the added pressure of you and your therapist relying on an internet connection.
+• Technology Reliant: Video conferencing comes with the added pressure of you and your therapist relying on an internet connection.
 One or both of you may lose service, interfering with your ability to connect when desired or needed.
 This should be discussed with your therapist on how this situation will be handled if internet service is lost.

-• Limits to care: Some more serious mental health conditions may require an in-person session.
-Therapists may find limits to effective care options.
+• Limits to Care: Some more serious mental health conditions may require an in-person session, putting limits on effective care options online.
 Also, those who supplement their income by joining a virtual therapy network can sometimes become burned out, leading to lower quality of care.

-• Communication restrictions: Text and email communications can limit the depth of understanding between you and your therapist.
+• Communication Restrictions: Text and email communications can inhibit the depth of understanding between you and your therapist.
 Without body language and nonverbal cues, communication can feel limited.
 Also, patients should not assume a therapist is available 24/7 virtually.

 How to Find Help